shopsys/shopsys/docs/cookbook/create-advanced-grid.md

 # Create Advanced Grid
-This article provides step by step instructions for advanced grid configurations.
+This article provides step-by-step instructions for advanced grid configurations.
 After finishing this cookbook, you will know how to create a grid with inline editing, and drag&drop sorting.

 ## Prerequisites
-- you have created a grid for Salesman entity following [Create Basic Grid](./create-basic-grid.md) cookbook
+- you have created a grid for the Salesman entity following [Create Basic Grid](./create-basic-grid.md) cookbook
-- you are aware of Shopsys Platform model concepts like entity data classes and their factories, facades etc.
+- you are aware of Shopsys Platform model concepts like entity data classes and their factories, facades, etc.
     - we recommend you to read the [Basics about model architecture](../model/introduction-to-model-architecture.md) article.
 - a basic knowledge of [Symfony forms](https://symfony.com/doc/3.4/forms.html) might be helpful for you

 ## 1. Allow inline editing
-In this step, we will allow creating and editing of salesmen entities (that we worked with in the [previous cookbook](./create-basic-grid.md)) directly using the grid.
+In this step, we will allow the creation and editing of salesmen entities (that we worked with in the [previous cookbook](./create-basic-grid.md)) directly using the grid.
-As a preparation for that, we need to implement the creation and editing logic, first.
+To prepare for that, we must first implement the creation and editing logic.

 ### 1.1 Create `SalesmanData` class
 ```php